sqrldev/sqrl-test-vectors/README.md

   (INdexed Secret) given the user's IMK, the domain name, and the SIN (Secret INdex) provided by the server as a string.
 The resulting INS is Base64URL-encoded.
   *Created by Shane Killian.
 Still needs to be verified.*
+- **identity-lock-vectors.txt** - A CSV file of 14 vectors for testing the
+  Identity Lock protocol.
+Given an Identity Unlock Key (IUK) and a Random Lock Value (RLV), test the results of the Identity Lock Key (ILK), the Server Unlock Key (SUK), the Diffie-Hellman Key Agreement for unlocking the identity (DHKA), and the Verify Unlock Key (VUK).
+All values hex-encoded. *Created by PHolder.*

 ## Needed